 For example, a man who was in a minor accident, that he thought only cause a skinned knee, was recently sued for more than $50,000 in damages.
 He waited 21 months after the accident to report this seemingly minor collision to his insurance carrier.
 Not to mention, the court said the insurance policy required notice of every accident, no matter how small.

-To avoid any misunderstandings, not to mention unpleasant surprises, Crystal & Company has a simple-but-specific set of recommendations for anyone involved in a minor car accident.
+To avoid any misunderstandings, not to mention unpleasant surprises, here is a simple-but-specific set of recommendations for anyone involved in a minor car accident.

 2. Don’t leave before exchanging information.
 First, because it’s a crime to leave an accident scene and second, because the person you hit could later claim that you left without taking any responsibility.
 But the less revealing information you provide the better.
 So provide phone numbers instead of trading business cards, and give your personal email rather than one from work.